linux-tools/Gentoo-PackageManager-TUI/README.en.md

 #### Software Architecture

-In terms of source portability,the software theoretically support all architectures.
+In terms of source portability,the software theoretically support all architectures.Only support Gentoo GNU/Linux

 #### Installation